Worship Services at Unity Church

 “OneSong” Sunday Evening Music Service

-Then, on Sunday evenings, we hold our “OneSong” Multi-Faith Music and Meditation service at 6:00 pm.
+Then, on Sunday evenings, on the 2nd and 4th Sundays, we hold our “OneSong” Multi-Faith Music and Meditation service at 7:00 pm.
 Patterned in part after the kirtan gatherings of the Hindu and Sikh traditions, these services incorporate music from various faith traditions including: traditional and contemporary kirtan chants, non-denominational chants, spiritual and gospel songs, and original songs by our music team.
 Services also include prayers, readings and reflections from various sacred sources and a time for guided meditation.

 Each of the three Sunday services typically lasts about 1 hour.